NicBritz/Starcraft-Creations/README.md

 ##### Standard Customer

-- As a customer, I wanted to be able to purchase 3d printed products effortlessly without all the clutter I experience on some other sites.
+- For a standard customer, I wanted to give the impression of a professional website that was easy to navigate.
+I also needed it to have as much of the important information but without making the website look too busy or too cluttered.

 ##### Professional Customer

-- As a manufacturer, I wanted to have an easy way of getting prototypes 3D printed so that I can get my products to market with as little issues as possible.
+- As a professional engineering company would typically know exactly what they need I wanted it to be fast to get to the quoting stage.
+I also needed to make the quoting form ask for as little information as possible but still get everyting needed to get a quote out.
+Keeping the landing page clean portrays a neat company and the catchphrase 'Parts printed in as little as 1 working day!' helps to show that the company is fast and efficient.

 ##### Starcraft Creations

-- As a 3d printing business, we wanted a website that portrays our professionalism.
-We also wanted the process to be as simple as possible.
+- For Starcraft Creations I wanted to create a website that portrays a professional-grade 3d printing service.
+It needed to be clean and neat and have only the content that was relevant to the company.
+It also needed to be fully responsive as most users would be using the site on mobile devices.
+This is why I took the mobile-first approach during development.
+As the ultimate goal is to get business into the company the landing page had to access the quoting form.

 <!-- Top -->
 <!-- wireframes -->

 ### Wireframes

 These are my wireframes I created during the design process, they were great as a guide to get started.
 Here you can also find the original [Balsamiq Mockup](/wireframes/) file.
+I did deviate from this slightly as once it was all working it was looking a bit bland but it was very helpful to have a structure and an idea in place form the beginning.
+Overall, the concept stayed the same.

 <div align="center">